kamoah233/CS-471-PROJECT/PRODUCER-CONSUMER/README.md

 This program is a development of the producer-consumer problem using Pthreads and written in C++.
 It takes an input file which lists a number of arguments and outputs those arguments along with the turnaround time which was needed to complete these executions.
+It is implemented using a bounded buffer using a circular queue

 ## Input files
 The program takes the input files titled  : Input-with-4s-Wait.txt, Input-with-6s-Wait.txt, and Input-with-8s-Wait.txt